DevBoxerDevBoxer Docs

 Click on the relevant repository

-Find the Edit Setup Script button at the bottom
+Find the Edit Setup Script or Edit Provision Script button

 Click Save to Environment